xpack-dev-tools/ninja-build-xpack/README-RELEASE.md

 - go to the GitHub [releases](https://github.com/xpack-dev-tools/ninja-build-xpack/releases/) page
 - perform the final edits and check if everything is fine
+- temporarily fill in the _Continue Reading »_ with the URL of the web-preview release
 - keep the pre-release button enabled
 - publish the release